 A functional assessment that evaluates the impact of the provision of appropriate vehicle modifications to the participant and their customary transportation needs must be completed by a clinician working within the scope of their license.
-Assessment related to the Vehicle Modification is completed under another waiver service, Training & Consultation, and is not included in this service.
 Training in the use of the Vehicle Modification upon delivery is included in this service.